Aniket52kr/Spotify_Clone/README.md

 # Spotify_Clone
 This is my first project.
 <br>
-i have build a spotify clone using HTML & CSS (Bootstrap).
+I have build a spotify clone using HTML & CSS (Bootstrap).